sreenath-kp/Mealicious/README.md

-# meals_app
+# Mealicious

-A new Flutter project.
+## A flutter where you can look for recipies of diffferent categories of food recipies